ijgnd/anki21__editor_quick_note_and_deck_buttons/config.md

 #### general

-- The buttons you see to quickly change the note type are defined by "model_button_rows"
+The buttons you see to quickly change

+- ... the note type are defined by "model_button_rows"
-- The buttons you see to quickly change the deck are defined by "deck_button_rows"
+- ... the deck are defined by "deck_button_rows"

 #### Details